 Are individuals who are not yet employees eligible for training?

 At the time of application, participants must be unemployed and as a result of training will be hired by the applicant, OR current employees of the applicant and training will result in a better job.
 Individuals employed by a company other than the applicant at the time of application are only eligible under the C19 Impacted Worker Stream if all other eligibility criteria for this stream are met.

 Are self-employed individuals eligible?

-Yes, but only under the Employment Transition, Technical and Workforce Training streams.
+Yes, but only under the Technical and Workforce Training streams.
 Owners are not eligible participants under the C19 Impacted Worker, Persons with Disabilities and Foundational Training streams.

 Are high school students eligible?

 Only training costs associated with the non-high school portion of training is eligible.
 Any program available free of charge will not be supported by the ETG.
 The employer must have a job available for the student at the end of training.
 Students must be at least 16 years old at the time of application.

 Are contracted workers eligible?